LoikLe/smart-store-loile/README.md

 git add .

 # Commit the changes with a meaningful message
-git commit -m "Add starter files"
+git commit -m "add starter files"

-# Set the remote repository (only needed if not set up yet)
-git remote add origin <your-github-repo-url>
-git branch -M main

 # Push changes to GitHub on the main branch
 git push -u origin main

-# After making additional changes, use these commands:
+# After making additional changes on README, use these commands:
 git add .
 git commit -m "Update README with commands"
 git push